Doing a food recall

 Checklist for conducting a food recall

-1. Get advice from MPI by phoning 0800 00 83 33 and asking for the Food Compliance Services team.
+1. Get advice from the Ministry for Primary Industries (MPI) by phoning 0800 00 83 33 and asking for the Food Compliance Services team.
+Also tell your verifier.

 2. Follow your recall plan.
 If you don't have a recall plan, read and follow the instructions in this checklist.

-3. Complete the recall hazard/risk analysis form and email it to MPI's Food Compliance Services team at email@example.com
+3. Complete the recall hazard/risk analysis form.
+Email it to MPI's Food Compliance Services team at firstname.lastname@example.org

-- paid advertisements in newspapers, on radio, or online
+- paid advertisements in newspapers, radio, or online

 - a point of sale notice